zehitomo/eslint-config/styleguide/JAVASCRIPT.md

 - [11.1](#modules--use-them) Always use modules (`import`/`export`) over a non-standard module system.
 You can always transpile to your preferred module system.

   > Why?
-Modules are the future, let’s start using the future now.
+Modules are the future, let's start using the future now.

   ```javascript
   // bad